kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

      - Click on **Home** > **Projects**.
      - Click on `Create Project` button.
      - Enter `apps` for the _Name_ field and click on `Create`.
-     - Go back to web terminal.
+     - Go back to your terminal.
      - Switch the current project in the command line to `apps`
        ```
        oc project apps